Importing CSV Data into Neo4j

 Example

-Some statements pull in more rows than it is necessary, adding extra processing up front.
-To avoid this, you can run PROFILE on your queries to see if they use Eager loading and either modify queries or run multiple passes on the same file, so it does not do this.
-For more information about the Eager operator, see the Cypher manual → Execution plan operators in detail.
+2. Avoid the EAGER operator.
+Some statements pull in more rows than what is necessary, adding extra processing up front.
+To avoid this, you can run PROFILE on your queries to see if they use EAGER loading and either modify queries or run multiple passes on the same file, so it does not do this.
+More information about EAGER loading and how to avoid can be found in Mark’s blog post.

-• server.memory.heap.initial_size and server.memory.heap.max_size: set to at least 4G.
+• dbms.memory.heap.initial_size and dbms.memory.heap.max_size: set to at least 4G.

-• server.memory.pagecache.size: ideally, value large enough to keep the whole database in memory.
+• dbms.memory.pagecache.size: ideally, value large enough to keep the whole database in memory.

-Suppose you want to import order data via neo4j-admin database import into a Neo4j instance.
-Notice that some of the following CSV files include headers and some have separate header files.
+Suppose you want to this tool it to import order data into Neo4j.
+Here are the CSV files.
+Notice that some of the include headers and some will have separate header files.
 If you want to perform the import, you place them in the import folder for your Neo4j instance.

 customers.csv